zkbits/pixelhasher/README.md

 The closed-source version is available for download from the official zkBits website.

-Note: Pixelhasher must be connected to the solo mining adapter or to the mining pool.
+Note: Pixelhasher must be connected to the [solo mining helper](https://github.com/zkbits/pixelhasher-solo-helper), or to the mining pool (coming soon).

 - Latest release: Pixelhasher v0.1.0 (`pixelhasher_v0.1.0.zip`)
-- Solo mining adapter: (link coming soon)
+- Solo mining adapter: [zkbits/pixelhasher-solo-helper](https://github.com/zkbits/pixelhasher-solo-helper) by 0xBrian

 Linux install instructions: